Sanford I. Weill: Philanthropy

 In 2025, Sandy and Joan Weill pledged a $100 million matching grant through the Weill Family Foundation to establish the Weill Cancer Hub West, a ten-year, $200 million initiative uniting the UCSF Helen Diller Family Comprehensive Cancer Center and the Stanford Cancer Institute.
 The project aims to raise an additional $100 million—$50 million from each university—bringing total funding to $200 million.
 The initiative supports four key research areas: in-body CAR-T cell engineering to generate therapeutic immune cells within patients; artificial intelligence-guided cellular therapies for treatment-resistant tumors; interventions in diet and metabolism to improve cancer outcomes (including in pancreatic cancer); and AI-driven personalized care to tailor treatments using genomic, clinical, and lifestyle data.

 The Weill Cancer Hub West is the largest collaborative cancer research initiative on the West Coast and is intended to accelerate cancer discoveries through partnership across institutions, advanced technologies, and translational science.
 The initiative builds on earlier efforts such as the Weill Cancer Hub East and complements the Weills’ extensive philanthropic legacy, which includes more than $1 billion in lifetime giving and over $400 million directed toward research and education in the San Francisco Bay Area.

+The University of California, Davis, announced on January 28, 2026, that the largest gift ever made to veterinary medicine worldwide: $120 million from philanthropists Joan and Sanford I. Weill through the Weill Family Foundation, was selected for UC-Davis to support its top-ranked veterinary school.
+In recognition of this commitment, the university has renamed the UC Davis School of Veterinary Medicine to the University of California, Davis, Joan and Sanford I. Weill School of Veterinary Medicine – or simply the UC Davis Weill School of Veterinary Medicine.